discloud/cli/README.md

   discloud app ram <app> <amount>              Set amount of ram for your app
   discloud app restart [app]                   Restart one or all of your team apps on Discloud discloud app start [app]                     Start one or all of your apps on Discloud
-  discloud app status [app]                    Get status of your apps
+  discloud app status <app>                    Get status of your app
   discloud app stop [app]                      Stop one or all of your apps on Discloud
   discloud app upload [glob..]
 Upload one app or site to Discloud               [aliases: up] discloud init                                  Init discloud.config file